-The Timeline is the most interesting & awaited feature in Windows 10 that came with Windows 10 v1803.
-Once enabled, this feature will keep track of what you had been doing on your Windows 10, the files you access, browsers, folders, apps and so on.
-Imagine this has your browser’s history which keeps a track where you had been, and you can jump back right away to that particular app or file from there.
+The Timeline is the most interesting & awaited feature in Windows 10.
+Once enabled, this feature will keep track of what you have been doing on your Windows 10, the files you access, browsers, folders, apps, and so on.
+Imagine this has your browser’s history, which keeps track where you have been, and you can jump back right away to that particular app or file from there.

 Windows 10 Timeline feature